Muslim conquest of Syria: Initial invasion

 When you meet the enemy, and God leads you to victory, do not manacle, mutilate, maim, or betray, and do not accuse [the defeated] of cowardice.
 Do not, you all, kill children, old men, or women; do not burn palm trees or uproot them; do not cut down fruitful trees; and do not slaughter cattle except for eating [them].
 You will pass by people in their hermitages who claim to have secluded themselves for [worshipping] God; leave them to what they have secluded themselves for.
-You will also find others in the middle of whose heads Satan has taken up abode, as if the middles of their heads were the sand grouses' nests (afahīs al-qatā).
+You will also find others in the middle of whose heads Satan has taken up abode, as if the middles of their heads were the sandgrouse's nests (afahīs al-qatā).
 Strike the nests which they have hollowed in their heads with swords until they turn repentantly to Islam, or until they bring tribute by hand and with humility.
 God will certainly support those who support Him and His Messengers in absentia (bi-al-ghayb).
-I bid farewell to you, and may God's peace and mercy be upon you.

-The authenticity of these instructions has been questioned by some modern scholars.
+The authenticity of these instructions has been questioned by modern scholars.
 James Moreton Wackeley characterises it as a literary construct intended to idealise early Muslim leadership, while Albrecht Noth interprets such speeches as part of a wider tradition in which later transmitters reworked existing material to promote moral and legal norms, retroactively ascribing it to prominent early figures to strengthen its authority.
 Such interpretations are situated within a broader secular academic discourse that applies historical-critical methods to the Islamic tradition.

+The first encounter between the Muslims and Byzantines occurred at Dathin and Badan, near Gaza, where negotiations between Amr and the local Byzantine garrison commander broke down and gave way to a skirmish ending with Amr's defeat of the local garrison.
+While of minor consequence, news of the Arabs' victory at Dathin alerted the Byzantines to the entry of Muslim forces into Syria.
+Amr afterward set up headquarters at Ghamr al-Arabat, a location in the middle of the Arabah Valley.
+Credible details of the other commanders' activities is sparse, but a lieutenant of Abu Ubayda may have gained the surrender of a town called Ma'ab in the Balqa, Yazid may have succeeded against a Byzantine force in a minor clash in Palestine and Shurahbil oversaw activity against the pro-Byzantine Quda'a tribal group in his area of operations.

+Donner concludes that the operations in this phase of the Muslim campaigns, where urban centers and major agricultural areas were avoided, targeted the territories inhabited by nomadic and partly settled Arab tribes.
+Kennedy comments that at this point, "the Muslim attacks on Syria had amounted to little more than pinpricks along the frontiers".
+The goal of the Muslim state was probably to continue the process of subjugating all Arab tribes, which Medina had consistently viewed as posing threats to its power.
+Once the bulk of the tribes were under Muslim control, the Muslims could launch the major assaults against Syria's main armies and cities.